kseremet/containers-quickstarts/jenkins-slaves/jenkins-slave-image-mgmt/README.md

 2. Click on **Manage Jenkins** and then **Configure System**
 3. Under the *Cloud* section, locate the *Kubernetes* Plugin.
 Click the *Add Pod Template* dropdown and select **
 4. Enter the following details
-	1. Name: jenkins-slave-image-mgmt
+	1. Name: skopeo
-	2. Labels: jenkins-slave-image-mgmt
+	2. Labels: skopeo
 	3. Docker image
-		1. Using the `oc` command line, run `oc get is jenkins-slave-image-mgmt --template='{{ .status.dockerImageRepository }}`.
-A value similar to *172.30.186.87:5000/jenkins/jenkins-slave-image-mgmt* should be used
+		1. Using the `oc` command line, run `oc get is skopeo --template='{{ .status.dockerImageRepository }}`.
+A value similar to *172.30.186.87:5000/jenkins/skopeo* should be used
 	4. Jenkins slave root directory: `/tmp`
 5. Click **Save** to apply the changes